 - How to remove hair extensions glue?

 - Where to buy glue-in hair extensions?

-If you apply extensions with glue correctly, they will be as good as any other extension types.
+If you install extensions with glue correctly, they will be as good as any other type of extension.
+Or even better since the choice has been made and this is what your main preference is, right?
 These will blend with real hair and won’t damage your locks.
-That’s why proper application is imperative.
+That’s why a proper application is imperative.
 How safe is this method?
 You can rest be assured that it’s completely harmless.
 That’s if you use keratin or safe for hair glue.

 - Before we start gluing, you need to prepare your locks for the installation process.
 Wash your hair thoroughly because greasy and oily strands don’t go too well with glue.
 So, scrub until your locks are perfectly clean and fresh.

 - Now you can blow dry your hair and brush it until it’s perfectly smooth.
 You do want to avoid tangles and matting when gluing extensions.

 - If you have bought straight extensions, what helps is to straighten your real strands with a flat iron.
 It doesn’t matter if your locks are already straight.
 Mostly because having them completely flat will make the installation process a lot easier.